mattsilber/imageloader/readme.md

 ##### Known Issues
 * If trying to load a super large image (like a picture from the Camera) into an ImageView with layout_width as either fill_parent or wrap_cotent, it may run into an OutOfMemoryError with filters due to the barely-downsampled size of the image.
 To avoid this, either set the LayoutParams's width manually, or use the helper method: **ImageRequest.setRequiredImageWidth(int)**
 * Loading many versions of the same SVG file too quickly can cause the SVGParser to throw an "Invalid Colour Keyword" error due to the version we're using not supporting asynchronous SVG parsing.
+Delaying those requests by ~5-10ms is a crappy workaround.
 * Using the DefaultLoadingStub when the request is for View's background may cause a slight vertical rendering shift I don't yet understand.

 ##### RotationTransitionModule issues: